karlospn/mytechramblings-site-source-code/content/posts/testing-chiseled-ubuntu-containers-with-dotnet.md

 ---
-title: "Chiseled Ubuntu container images and .NET"
+title: "Testing Chiseled Ubuntu container images with .NET"
 date: 2023-06-05T16:43:07+02:00
 tags: ["docker", "containers", "dotnet", "security", "ubuntu", "debian"]
 description: "In this blog post, we will explore what're the Chiseled Ubuntu Containers and how can be used with .NET to create a more secure environment for running your containerized applications."